eventually11/MockOrderDataStructured/README.md

 The primary output of each structure descriptor includes two key files:

-Text File: A text file (txt) that documents the structure of the SaaS partner orders.
+Text File: A text file (.txt) that documents the structure of the  partner orders.
 It includes detailed information about each field, such as its name, type, description, and any rules or constraints applied.

-JSON File: A JSON file (json) that provides the same documentation in a structured, machine-readable format.
+JSON File: A JSON file (.json) that provides the same documentation in a structured, machine-readable format.
 This format is useful for integration with other systems or for further automated processing.

 ## Installation